chanzuckerberg/single-cell-explorer/dev_docs/developer_scripts.md

 **Usage:** from the `$PROJECT_ROOT/client` directory run `make start-frontend`

+NB: the frontend server reads in the desired base_url and dataset name to form the complete url base for API calls. *In order to use an arbitrary dataset successfully, the frontend server must be started **after** the backend server*, which writes out the given base_url and dataset anew each time.

 #### backend_dev

 **About** This script enables FE developers to run the REST API necessary to